mdNoman21/ffree/README.md

 ---

 ## Data Assumptions
-- The data accuracy relies on the original Vahan Dashboard source.
+- Data accuracy depends on the original Vahan Dashboard source.
-- Annual data covers 2016 through 2025; quarterly data is included only for the year 2025.
+- Annual data is available for years 2016 through 2025; quarterly data is included only for the year 2025.
+- YoY (Year-over-Year) growth is calculated only for the annual data since quarterly breakdowns for earlier years are not available.
-- For annual data, only Year-over-Year (YoY) growth analysis is possible as no quarterly breakdown exists.
+- QoQ (Quarter-over-Quarter) growth analysis is provided solely for the quarterly data of 2025.
-- For 2025, quarterly data supports Quarter-over-Quarter (QoQ) growth metrics.
-- Numeric data columns have been cleaned by removing commas and converting to numeric types.
+- Numeric data columns are cleaned by removing commas and converting to numeric types, ensuring proper calculations.
+- Some vehicle categories or makers may have missing data for certain years or quarters; these are flagged and handled gracefully in the dashboard.
-- Default filters usually show recent years and a subset of top manufacturers for optimal performance.
+- Default filters show the most recent years and a subset of top manufacturers for responsive performance.

 ---